Remember These Costs When Budgeting for a Rental Property Investment

 Your rental property will not be rented out all 365 days of the year.
 It is extremely important to consider the expense of an empty month, as you may have a few some years.
 Ensure that you can afford to pay your property expenses if there are no tenants.

 Unfortunately, you may also have to evict your tenants.
 Be aware the costs involved in the eviction process should this arise, which can range from $300-800 typically.
+Pro-tip, always make sure you have a quality 30 days notice to vacate form on hand that way if a problem ever arises you know that you at least have that on file.

 There are different types of insurance you can receive for a rental property that give you different types of coverage.
 Homeowner’s insurance will protect the property itself, but not the contents within.
 This is mostly useful for natural disasters like tornadoes or earthquakes, so consider your property’s level of risk for such events.

-When having regular tenants it is important to consider potential damage that could occur within the home and how much that would cost you.
+When having regular tenants it is important to consider the potential damage that could occur within the home and how much that would cost you.

 6. Maintenance and Upkeep